Kazem Jahanbakhsh, PhD

 - Soma-Cube Puzzle Solver: a Java code for solving the 7-pieces Soma Cube puzzle by using a recursive backtracking search.
 You can read more about the puzzle and download the puzzle solver's source code from Soma Cube link.

 - Autonomous Flying Blimp: an embedded system developed for controlling an autonomous blimp.
-We developed both the hardware and software to control our blimp.
-This project was done by me and two other colleagues in 2008 for a course called "Software for Embedded & Mechatronics Systems".
-You can find the design and source codes for our flying blimp at Super Blimp!
-You can also click Flying Blimp to watch one of our demos.
+We developed both the hardware and software to control a flying blimp.
+This project was done by me and two other colleagues in 2008 for "Software for Embedded and Mechatronics Systems" course.
+You can find the design and source codes for the flying blimp at Flying Blimp You can also watch a demo of flying blimp here: Flying Blimp.

 Software Research Projects